History of schizophrenia: DSM-III (1980) and DSM-IV (1994)

 The 1970s controversies led to the revision not only of the diagnosis of schizophrenia, but the revision of the whole DSM manual, resulting in the publication of the DSM-III in 1980.
 The revision was based on Feighner Criteria and Research Diagnostic Criteria that had in turn developed from Robins's and Guze's criteria, and which were intended to make diagnosis more reliable (consistent).
 Since the 1970s more than 40 diagnostic criteria for schizophrenia have been proposed and evaluated.

 The DSM-IV of 1994 showed an increased focus on an evidence-based medical model, with the diagnostic criteria for schizophrenia slightly adjusted to require one month of positive symptoms instead of one week.

 21st century

+In 2002 in Japan the name was changed to integration disorder (統合失調症), and in 2012 in South Korea, the name was changed to attunement disorder (조현병,調絃病).
+In 2014, Taiwan changed the name to thought-perception disorder (思覺失調症).
+Hong Kong uses the a similar phrase (思覺失調) to refer to psychosis since 2001, keeping the original "split-psyche" name of schizophrenia.

 Subtypes of schizophrenia are no longer recognized as separate conditions from schizophrenia by DSM-5 or ICD-11.
 Before 2013, the subtypes of schizophrenia were classified as paranoid, disorganized, catatonic, undifferentiated, and residual type.
 The subtypes of schizophrenia were eliminated because of a lack of clear distinction among the subtypes and low validity of classification.